sintri/CK3-Conflict-Helper/README.md

 6. Open up WinMerge (or whatever merge tool you're familar with<br>
     b.
 If this is your first time, configure WinMerge for easier use, see below<br>
     c.
 Select the MyCompPatch folder as your first entry.
-7. <b>For Each Mod Folder, Do the Following:</b><br>
+7. <b>For Each Mod Folder in ToMerge, Do the Following:</b><br>
-    8. Set the mod as your second entry.
-9. Open up the two files in WinMerge<br>
-#insert screenshot here<br>
     b.
-Go through each file present and merge the conflict into your file<br>
-        #insert screenshot here<br>
+Set the mod as your second entry.
     c.
-Close out of this WinMerge tab when you are finished<br>
+Go through each file that shows up as conflicted.
+    d.
+Delete the folder when you're done
 10. Remove the mod directory you have finished merging <br>
 11. Go back to step 7 if there are more mods to be merged.<br>
 12. Congradulations You're Done, is what I would like to say.
 But there are technically more things to do, proceed to step 13 if you want.<br>